askari0102/Learning/Kubernetes/README.md

 - **Scaling to zero means cold starts.** A consumer that needs 30 seconds to boot will make the first request after idle slow.
 Keep a floor (`minReplicaCount: 1`) for anything user-facing.
 - **`maxReplicaCount` above what the downstream can absorb makes things worse.** If a queue feeds a database that supports 50 connections, scaling to 200 consumers causes connection exhaustion and failures — the classic self-inflicted outage.
 Cap consumers by the *downstream's* capacity, not by the queue depth.
-- **Scaling to zero interacts with PDBs and node autoscaling** — a workload at zero replicas cannot satisfy a PDB, and nodes may be removed while it is idle, so scale-up then waits for node provisioning.
+- **Scaling to zero interacts with PDBs and node autoscaling** — a workload at zero replicas satisfies a PDB vacuously (the real concern is scale-from-zero latency and node provisioning, not a PDB violation), and nodes may be removed while it is idle, so scale-up then waits for node provisioning.
 The capacity-buffer pattern (Part 37.6) addresses exactly this.
 - **KEDA and HPA must not fight.** KEDA *uses* HPA under the hood; do not also define your own HPA for the same workload.

 ## 46.4 Event-driven architecture on Kubernetes